mirakc/mirakc/docs/config.md

     NDJSON from a TS stream
   * See the description of `mirakc-arib collect-eitpf -h` for details of the JSON format
+* uses.tuner (required)
+  * A tuner name to use
+  * The specified tuner will be dedicated for the local tracker and never shared with others

 Template variables for `command`: